t04glovern/alexa-gadget-cat-feeder/.blog/README.md

     pass
 ```

-When writing skill code later on we will be able to trigger these directives, or pass data to them by sending a json payload like below
+When writing skill code later on we will be able to trigger these directives, or pass data to them by sending a json payload like below.

 ```json
 {